Who is Daymond John?

 |Well-Known For||Co-panelist on ABC’s “Shark Tank”|

 John was born in 1969, his parents were Margot John and Garfield John.
 He grew up in Hollis, a neighborhood in Queens.
 His parents divorced when he was 10 and he soon started working to help out. support the family.
 His first job was handing out flyers and he was only making $2 an hour.
-She participated in a work program in high school that allowed her to have a full-time job and do her schoolwork on a different schedule.
+He participated in a work program in high school that allowed him to have a full-time job and do his schoolwork on a different schedule.
 After graduating, he worked as a waiter at Red Lobster and started a passenger car service.

 In his early twenties, he officially founded FUBU at his mother’s house.
-Her trust in him was so strong that she mortgaged her house to receive $100,000 for the start-up expenses.
-He and his friend and neighbor Carlton Brown started making hats.
+His trust in him was so strong that he mortgaged his house to receive $100,000 for the start-up expenses.
+He and his friends and neighbor Carlton Brown started making hats.
 Their vision grew and included a few friends helping them design and sell t-shirts, jerseys, and other casual wear with the word FUBU on them.
 Giving away gifts to rappers and other influencers, they became a recognizable urban brand in the early 1990s.

 John’s investment style is rooted in the execution of the product and the people who are part of his business.
 Keep in mind that a better product without proper execution will lead to bad results.